michikawa07/UnitfulParsableString.jl/README.md

 julia> string(u"m*s^2")
 "m*s^2"
 ```
-When all exponential of the units is negative, all separates are `"*"` and the negative exponential is expressed as `"^-|x|"`.
+When all exponential of the units is negative, all separates are `"*"` and the negative exponential is expressed as `"^-|w|"`.
 ```julia
 julia> string(u"(m*s)^-1") # all exponents are negative "m^-1*s^-1"                # -> separater is "*"
 ```
-When both positive and negative exponentials coexist, if there are rational exponentials, all separates are `"*"` and the negative exponential is expressed as `"^-|x|"`.
+When both positive and negative exponentials coexist, if there are rational exponentials, all separates are `"*"` and the negative exponential is expressed as `"^-|w|"`.
 ```julia
 julia> string(u"m^(1/2)*s^-2") # positive and negative exponent coexist "m^(1/2)*s^-2"                 # if rational exponent exist -> separater is "*"
 ```
-When both positive and negative exponentials coexist, if not there are rational exponentials, the separates of the units with negative exponential are `"/"` and the negative exponential is expressed as `"^|x|"`.
+When both positive and negative exponentials coexist, if not there are rational exponentials, the separates of the units with negative exponential are `"/"` and the negative exponential is expressed as `"^|w|"`.
 ```julia
 julia> string(u"m*s^-2") # positive and negative exponent coexist "m/s^2"                  # if rational exponent never exist -> "/" can be use for separater